Understanding Part D Coverage and Costs

 3. Your plan’s annual deductible

 Below we explain more about these factors so you can better understand how Part D coverage and costs work and feel confident in choosing a Part D plan that best fits your needs.
 Keep in mind that the Part D plan with the lowest monthly premium may not be the plan with the lowest total overall costs.
 It is important to find a Part D plan that provides coverage for the medications you need, and includes your pharmacy choice in-network, to avoid any unnecessary surprises.
-We also recommend taking a look at what your estimated share of the of the costs will be when you fill your prescriptions to avoid unnecessary surprises.
+We also recommend taking a look at what your estimated share of the costs will be when you fill your prescriptions to avoid unnecessary surprises.

 Although your medication needs may change in the future, entering your medications, including the dosage and frequency as well as pharmacy preference, when shopping for plans will help reveal the most accurate cost estimates.